-Families service, either through the Prevention Service or Children's Social Care and will liaise with the Police and health professionals as necessary.
-Involving and Involving and consulting parents Code of Practice: arrangements for consulting parents of children with SEN and involving them in their child's education arrangements for assessing and reviewing children and young people's progress towards outcomes.
+North Yorkshire Virtual School (Supporting Children in Care).
+We also work with the Virtual School's from other Local Authorities if children from those authorities have a care placement in our area.
+Speech and Language Therapists Child and Adolescent Mental Health Services SEND Information, Advice and Support Service (SENDIASS) The School will also work closely with families involved with the Children and Families service, either through the Prevention Service or Children's Social Care and will liaise with the Police and health professionals as necessary.
+Code of Practice: Involving and consulting arrangements for consulting parents of children with SEN and involving parents them in their child's education arrangements for assessing and reviewing children and young people's progress towards outcomes.
 This should include the opportunities available to work with parents and young people as part of this assessment and review Your child's progress is continually monitored by his/her class teacher and will be shared with you formally via short reports and at Parent/Teacher Meetings in the autumn and spring term as well as an annual written report in July each year.
 Progress of all pupils is monitored closely by the Senior Leadership Team who will discuss any concerns with the class teacher, school SENCo or parents as appropriate.
-The class teacher is regularly available to discuss your child's progress or any concerns that they have with parents, and discuss possible next steps if necessary.
+The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used.
+They will also raise any concerns that they have with parents, and discuss possible next steps if necessary.
 The SENCo is available to meet with you to discuss your child's progress or any concerns/worries you may have.
 All information from outside professionals will be shared with you at a meeting to gain your consent and approval.
-Involving young people Email contact can be established as an additional layer of home/school communication if required.
-Code of Practice: arrangements for consulting young people with SEN and involving them in their education arrangements for assessing and reviewing children and young people's progress towards outcomes.
+Email contact can be established as an additional layer of home/school communication if required.
+Involving Code of Practice: young people arrangements for consulting young people with SEN and involving them in their education arrangements for assessing and reviewing children and young people's progress towards outcomes.
 This should include the opportunities available to work with parents and young people as part of this assessment and review We encourage all our pupils to be active participants in their education, and to begin to understand how they learn and the strategies that help them.
 They are encouraged to take responsibility for their own learning.
 For pupils with SEN, this includes helping them to recognise, and to be able to talk about, the strategies that help them to overcome their difficulties.
 In addition, work done by external agencies with pupils in the school will often include opportunities for our pupils to be consulted.
-Transition between phases of education Code of Practice: arrangements for supporting children and young people in moving between phases of education and preparing for adulthood.
-As young people prepare for adulthood outcomes should reflect their ambitions, which could include higher education, employment, independent living and participation in society Transition is a part of life for all learners, whether that involves moving to a new class or moving to a new school.
+Transition Code of Practice: between arrangements for supporting children and young people in moving phases of between phases of education and preparing for adulthood.
+As young education people prepare for adulthood outcomes should reflect their ambitions, which could include higher education, employment, independent living and participation in society

+Transition is a part of life for all learners, whether that involves moving to a new class or moving to a new school.
 We recognise that transition is an important time for all children, but especially so for a child with SEN. Consequently, we work closely with parents, children and staff to ensure these transitions run as smoothly as possible.
-Planning for transitions within the
+Planning for transitions within the school will take place in the Summer Term;